opensafely/documentation/docs/getting-started/tutorial/creating-an-opensafely-project/index.md

     )
     ```

-=== "Stata"

-    1. Right-click on the `analysis` folder in the editor's Explorer and select
-       "New file".
-Type "report.do" as the filename and press ++enter++.
-    2. Add the following to `report.do`:.
-    ```stata
-    !gunzip output/dataset.csv.gz
-    import delimited using output/dataset.csv

-    // TODO plot equivalent
-    // TODO save plot
-    ```

 This code reads the CSV of patient data, and saves a histogram of ages to a new file.